skundu7/SampleSeleniumPro/README.md

 **StepDefinitions:**

-The stepdifiniton for all steps of feature files are categoried and for each page different stepdifintion classes are created..
+The stepdifiniton for all steps of feature files are categorized; and for each page different stepdifintion classes are created under stepdifintions pakage.

 **Src/test/features:**